zkhodzhaev/skyrmion/README.md

-# skyrmion
+# Number of Skyrmion count of the frame.
+# Number of Skyrmion entered/ left the geometry
-Data analysis of the trajectory of the Skyrmions aka circular objects inside a predefined geometry.
+Data analysis of the Skyrmions aka circular objects inside a predefined geometry.